tombigel/detect-zoom/README.md

 What happend to @yonran?
 ------
 Don't worry, he is well.
-As of January 2013 [@yonran](https://github.com/yonran) stopped maintaining his source of detect-zoom, and trasfered the repository to me
+As of January 2013 [@yonran](https://github.com/yonran) stopped maintaining his source of detect-zoom, and trasfered the repository to me.
 If you are looking to update previous versions note that there were some breaking changes

 * **Major Changes form the latest yonran version:**